-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 The country rolled out the LLIN distribution campaign, with the majority of the LLINs distributed in 2020.
-The country completed the four cycles of SMC.
-The quantities of RDTs and ACTs available are currently sufficient to sustain case management
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 The country is on track to distribute around 1 million LLINs in quarter 4 in Ndjamena but there are funding gaps to cover Barh el Gazal.
+Chad has experienced delays in the delivery of ACTs and RDTs.
+All other activities have been carried out as planned whilst respecting COVID-19 safety protocols